 Please note: usage is restricted to the guest with a disability and three (3) companions, however, Gillette Stadium reserves the right to limit usage to the guest with a disability and one (1) companion at peak times (45 minutes prior to event start or post-event) to improve ride efficiency.

 Guests requiring interpreting services for concerts and events should contact the ADA Coordinator in the Gillette Stadium Ticket Office at (508) 384-9191 / MassRelay (800) 439-2370 at the time you purchase your tickets.
-Guests should request an ASL interpreter at least three weeks prior to the event, to allow us time to procure a qualified interpreter.
+Please be advised because of booking constraints, we may not be able to secure qualified ASL interpreters three weeks before a show or event.

 Public, code compliant ramps are available at Gillette Stadium.
 These ramps are located at the Ticketmaster Gate, Bank of America Gate and CVS Health Gate.
 We recommend you review the respective Accessible Seating map listed above for exact location information.